NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal_low_impact.md

 * `full validation` via inventory.json and zip file content check
 * `sidecar validation` by checking the zip file(s) only

+### Migration
+Since the inventory.json structure is not changed, the migration is quite easy in both directions.
+Every content folder can be replaced by the ZIP file and vice versa.

 ### Single File Container
 ```
 ├── 0=ocfl_object_1.1